garrettmflynn/freerange/README.md

 2. Currently only supports range requests for .edf files.
 Implement more!
 3. Currently only supports iterative read.
 Allow writing to specific bytes!
 4. Implement NWB again...

+## Known Issue
+1. Postprocessing a large number of bytes (e.g. for EDF files) results in long wait times.